-The list of factors that can affect your college acceptance odds is LONG.
+The list of important factors that can affect your college acceptance odds is LONG.
 Though there are many commonalities between schools, not all colleges factor them into your acceptance odds the same way.
 For example, your choice of major may affect your acceptance odds at a few schools but it won’t have any impact on your acceptance at other schools.

 In general, these are some of the main factors that could affect your odds of getting accepted in a college: